fintan-ryan/fintan-ryan/README.md

 - Hi, I’m @fintan-ryan
-- I’m currently in my third year of the BSc.
+- I’m in my third year of the BSc.
 Data Science and Analytics at UCC
 - I'm currently working on [revu.art](http://revu.art/)

 <!---